 The Internet isn’t really a technology, it’s a belief system[Tweet “The Internet isn’t really a technology, it’s a belief system”]

-And, ecommerce companies, software, and online travel outperform the traditional markets (creating tangible products) where investors traditional focused their resources.
+And, e-commerce companies, software, and online travel outperform the traditional markets (creating tangible products) where investors traditionally focused their resources.
 With the exception of smart devices, these markets just don’t perform that well anymore.